 Get a crash course by visiting Paul Wheaton’s www.richsoil.com site.
 It doesn’t take that long to go through, and you will need this basic knowledge to understand the rest of this post.

-The following is my attempt to explain rocket technology in the context of a heater / wood ‘stove.’
+The following is my attempt to explain rocket technology in the context of a heater.

-One of the simplest examples of rocket technology is a simply cooking stove.
-Here are three pictures of a rocket used for cooking.
+One of the simplest examples of rocket technology is a simple cooking stove.
+Here are three pictures of rocket technology used for cooking.

 How is a rocket stove different than a Camp Fire or Wood Stove?

 When wood is heated/burned, it releases its volatile compounds (which make up approx. 50% of the energy contained in wood).
 Most of these compounds require at least 1,300 degrees F to combust.

 In a campfire, wood combusts, burns and emanates heat in small area around and above the fire.
 I don’t know how hot everything gets, but apparently not hot enough to burn all of the gases produced (hydrogen, carbon monoxide, etc), which rise into the atmosphere, and the solids (ash, embers, etc) which fall under the wood and are leftover after the fire has gone out.

 Why doesn’t it get hotter in the combustion area of the fire, so more stuff in the wood is combusted?
 Because there is too much cold air introduced around the combustion area, as the fire is ‘open’ to the surrounding air.
 Thus, the energy/volatile compounds in the wood that is lost/not combusted/not burned/not utilized inlcudes: